 India - Political EnvironmentIndia - Political Environment

-The U.S.-India relationship is one of the defining partnerships of the 21st century, one which will be vital to U.S. strategic interests in the Asia-Pacific and across the globe.
-Presidents Clinton, Bush and Obama all visited India, underscoring the increasing importance of the bilateral relationship.
-Our relationship is rooted in common values, including the rule of law, respect for diversity, and democratic government.
-We have a shared interest in promoting global security, stability, and economic prosperity through trade, investment, and connectivity.
+The U.S.–India relationship figures prominently in the Trump Administration’s Indo-Pacific strategy.
+In 2017 President Trump hosted Prime Minister Modi at the White House for an official visit under the theme United States and India: Prosperity through Partnership.
+The United States-India relationship is often called one of the defining partnerships of the 21st century, one which will be vital to U.S. strategic interests in the Asia-Pacific region and across the globe.
+Our relationship is rooted in common values, including the rule of law, respect for diversity, and a democratic government.
+The United States and India share interests in promoting global security, stability, and economic prosperity through trade, investment, and connectivity.
 The United States and India have a common interest in the free flow of global trade and commerce, including through the vital sea lanes of the Indian Ocean.

 The United States supports India's critical role as a leader in maintaining regional stability.
 Security ties are reflected in growing bilateral defense and counterterrorism cooperation.
 The United States and India also are developing their defense partnership through military sales and joint research, co-production and co-development efforts.